GCVE-BCP-02 - Practical Guide to Vulnerability Handling and Disclosure

 -

 Clarity and Honesty: Avoid downplaying the issue or burying the information.
-Be transparent about what could happen if the vulnerability is exploited, but also avoid excessive fear.
-The tone should be factual and helpful: describe the nature of the vulnerability in general terms (e.g. “buffer overflow in image processing library that could allow code execution”) and the impact (“an attacker could potentially take control of the application”).
-Make it clear which versions are affected and which versions contain the fix.
-If only certain configurations are vulnerable, explain that too, so users can assess their own risk.
+Be transparent about what could happen if the vulnerability is exploited but also avoid excessive fear.
+Use a factual and helpful tone to describe the nature of the vulnerability and its impact in general terms.
+For example, note, “A buffer overflow in image processing library could allow code execution and allow an attacker to potentially take control of the application”.
+Clarify the affected versions and which versions contain the fix.
+Explain if only certain configurations are vulnerable so users can assess their own risk.

 -